justTreme/react-animated-color-background/README.md

 ### 👩🏻‍⚖️ License

-- Framer Motion is MIT licensed.
+- react-animated-color-background is MIT licensed.